osu-uwrt/riptide_setup/docs/source/setup/hardware.rst

 Fasteners
 ~~~~~~~~~

-LOCTITE 222 THREADLOCKER is applied to all bolts/screws threading into stainless steel or connecting the sealing latched to the main aluminum housing.
-MARING GRADE ANTI-SEIZE is applied to all other bolts/screws threading into aluminum prior to fastening.
+LOCTITE 222 THREADLOCKER is applied to all bolts/screws threading into stainless steel or connecting the sealing latches to the main aluminum housing.
+MARINE GRADE ANTI-SEIZE is applied to all other bolts/screws threading into aluminum prior to fastening.
 8-32 bolts used to compress gasket should be tightened to a torque of 9 inch-pounds.
 All other bolts/screws should be hand-tightened.

 .. warning::
    The heads of all bolts/screws must be free of wear and show no indication of stripping (damaged fasteners should be discarded immediately).